alelado01/recipes_scraper/README.md

 # GialloZafferano Recipe Scraper

 This project is a web scraper for collecting recipes from the GialloZafferano website.
-It extracts information such as title, description, ingredients, image, category, rating, difficulty, and preparation time for each recipe, and saves it in a JSON file.
-Furthermore, it downloads and saves images of the recipes.
+It extracts information such as title, description, ingredients, category, rating, difficulty, and preparation time for each recipe, and saves it in a JSON file.
+Furthermore, it downloads and saves images of each recipe in a folder.

 ## Features